Kineara/Trackside/README.md

 # Experience
 Overall goal
-    -View MotoGP stats filtered by seasons, with navigation to pull up data on individual drivers, teams, tracks, sessions, -Each weekly race consists of practice, qualifying, and the race
+    -View F1 stats filtered by seasons, with navigation to pull up data on individual drivers, teams, tracks, sessions, -Each weekly race consists of practice, qualifying, and the race

     -Filter Structure: